sgoodfriend/rl-algo-impls/mech_interp/README.md

    towards attacking an in-range enemy (neighbor for all non-ranged units).
-3) Behavior cloned, no invalid action mask (BC, no mask): Similar to BC but the RL invalid action mask is replaced with a mask that sets all actions valid for own units ready to take commands while otherwise keeping everything else invalid.
+3) Behavior cloned, no invalid action mask (BC, no mask): Similar to BC but the RL invalid action mask is replaced with a mask that sets all actions valid for own units ready to take commands (not currently doing an action) while otherwise keeping everything else invalid.
-4) Behavior cloned, no invalid action mask, large (BC, no mask, large): Similar to "BC, no mask" but the model has twice as many transformer blocks (4 vs 2), twice the number of attention heads per layer (4 vs 2), and twice the residual size (64 vs 32).
+4) Behavior cloned, no invalid action mask, large (BC, no mask, large): Similar to "BC, no mask" but the model has twice as many transformer blocks (4 vs 2), twice the number of attention heads per layer (4 vs 2), and twice the residual dimension (64 vs 32).
    The intention is that this gives the model capacity to represent board position in the residual stream and the ability to compute such information with the additional layers and heads.